petrohi/k155la3/content/posts/2020/gol_on_fpga.md

 endmodule
 ```

 The final part of the project is this simple top-level module written in Verilog.
-It instantiates GridInit and generates the VGA signal for 1024 by 768 resolution.
+It instantiates GridInit and generates the VGA ([XGA 1024x768](http://www.tinyvga.com/vga-timing/1024x768@60Hz)) signal.
 Each cell takes up a square of 16 by 16 pixels.
 Note that we clock the grid with the VGA vertical sync pulse.
 This clock makes sure we apply GoL rules once per screen refresh or at 60 frames per second.
 The VGA forming registers are clocked at much faster 65MHz required to produce individual pixels at our resolution.

 ## FPGA implementation

 ![Cell schematic](/media/2020/gol_on_fpga/implementation.png)

-I used Xilinx Vivado to synthesize and place GoL design on Xilinx Artix-7 xc7a35ticsg324-1L part.
+I used Xilinx Vivado to synthesize and place GoL design on [Xilinx Artix-7 XC7A35T-1CSG324](https://www.digikey.com/en/products/detail/xilinx-inc/XC7A35T-1CSG324C/5039490) part.
 This part has 20,800 LUTs, and as you can see, 64 by 48 GoL grid takes 90% of all available LUTs.

 ![Cell schematic](/media/2020/gol_on_fpga/utilization.png)

 You may have noticed that VGA colors are 4-bit buses.
-I used Digilents VGA Pmod to turn them into RBG analog levels required by the VGA.
+I used [Digilent's VGA Pmod](https://store.digilentinc.com/pmod-vga-video-graphics-array/) to turn them into RGB analog levels required by the VGA.

 ![Cell schematic](/media/2020/gol_on_fpga/vga.png)